yuankailiu/utils/docs/SettingKambKraken.md

 # go into .ssh directory (if not exist, make one)
 cd ~/.ssh

-# create or edit a config file
+# create a config file if not exist
 vi config

 ## Paste the following in that config file